 - Under the influence of the electric field, different zones of analyte or sample will migrate towards the outlet side.

 - These bands are then detected directly by a capillary wall.

-Types: Gel electrophoresis is of two types:
+Types: Gel electrophoresis is subdivided into the following two types:

 - Horizontal (Agarose gel electrophoresis)

 - First, take agarose into the water to make the slurry or to dissolve the agarose.